 3.1 Context

 To address the research question, we engaged with the Child and Adolescent Mental Health Services (CAMHS), a service unit of the NHS in England.
 CAMHS provides an appropriate context to examine the sources and implications of ambiguity in PMS systems.
 For example, it is responsible for providing treatment for young people experiencing mental health challenges under the auspices of NHS England, an executive arm of the Department of Health and Social Care (DHSC), in the United Kingdom (UK).
-Mental health represents the biggest cause of disability in the United Kingdom (Department of Health 2015).
+Mental health conditions represent the largest cause of disability in the United Kingdom (Department of Health 2015).

 CAMHS services are diverse and structured against ‘tiers’.
 Tier 1 services are generally expected to be provided by a range of agencies including school teachers, youth and social workers, and many different healthcare practitioners.
 Although Tier 2 services are more specialised, they also call on various professional skillsets, for example, school counsellors and educational psychologists.
 More specialised professional services are handled by Tier 3 which, again, involves multiple professional referrals from doctors and also from patient/care-giver/parent self-referrals.
 CAMHS services are widely regarded as being in crisis, principally because users are being exposed to disjointed care experiences.
-For example, in a recent 2019 report by The Children's Society (a charity that assists vulnerable children and young people), two key observations were made on the state of CAMHS services in the UK; the first being that approximately 110,000 young people experiencing mental health challenges in the UK, were being refused care for a number of reasons including that their conditions did not meet designated clinical threshold for CAMHS care.
+For example, in a recent 2019 report by The Children's Society (a charity that assists vulnerable children and young people), two key observations were made on the state of CAMHS services in the UK; the first being that approximately 110,000 young people experiencing mental health challenges in the UK were being refused care, for reasons including that their conditions did not meet designated clinical threshold for CAMHS care.
 The second comprised concerns with the disparity in terms of the form and manner to which the performance of CAMHS services were being measured (The Children's Society 2019; p.
 10).
 To further complicate matters, CAMHS has traditionally emphasised two contrasting philosophical outlooks (Deighton et al. 2014; Wolpert et al. 2014; Edbrooke‐Childs et al. 2015); one ‘idiographic’ and focused on articulating detailed accounts of care levels to specific patients, and the other ‘standardised’, emphasising broader indicators more likely to capture holistic (but less specific) measures of common mental health challenges - in effect, challenges most relevant to a majority of CAMHS patients.

 Hence, we perceive an urgent need to engage with this problem from a service operations management standpoint, inspired by a vision of what better integrated and coordinated measurement and management of performance may look like, as well as a realisation that this is only likely to occur with effective elicitation of stakeholder participation and collaboration.
 This need for better integrated and more joined-up measurement and management of performance is already recognised as paramount within CAMHS-related performance management literature (Wolpert et al. 2012a, 2012b, 2014, 2016; Edbrooke‐Childs et al. 2015) and in literature discussing performance measurement within broader organisational contexts (Melnyk et al. 2004, 2014; Henri 2006; Bititci 2015).